sneakpeak-git/sneakpeak-app/README.md

 ## 1. Prerequisites

-- Ensure that you have followed all the instructions provided [here](https://github.com/sneakpeak-git)
+- Ensure that you have followed all instructions provided [here](https://github.com/sneakpeak-git)
 - This project needs [Data API](https://github.com/sneakpeak-git/sneakpeak-api-data) to run.
 Make sure it is running before proceeding.

 ## 2. Set Up Dependencies